How to Transfer Files from Phone to Laptop without USB

 - Step 2.
 From the Personal app, tap your computer's name under My Devices

 - Step 3.
-When the devices are connected remotely, hit File Transfer at the bottom and select the attachment icon > Files.
+When connecting the devices remotely, hit File Transfer at the bottom and select the attachment icon > Files.
 Then, select the files you want to transfer and tap Send.

 The desktop app will automatically save the received files on your PC.
 If you want to change the default location: